Cyber Risk Assessment for Capital Management: Introduction

-Many of the studies from the {actuarial} and economics perspectives help understand the consequences of cyber incidents, thus providing organizations with suggestions on how to prepare for potential losses resulting from various types of cyber incidents.
-There are also several economics studies that try to draw connections between cyber losses and cybersecurity practices, such as how losses can be reduced by implementing certain security controls.
-For example, {\citet{Gordon2002, kamiya_risk_2021} proposed various models} for calculating the optimal level of investment.
-In \citet{Gordon2002}, the models express the probability of experiencing a security breach as a function of security investment and then use this probability to calculate the expected loss.
-The optimal investment in cybersecurity is thus obtained when the marginal investment equals the marginal reduction in expected loss. \citet{Smeraldi2014} formulated investment in cybersecurity as an optimization problem, known as the knapsack problem, where there is a target to protect, a fixed budget, and a set of cyber resources that each can be invested in and generates a return, \textit{i.e.}, some level of protection for the target.
-The goal is to maximize the overall return with the limited budget.
-The authors also proposed some variants to this problem, where there could be interactions between resources, \textit{e.g.}, one could be an alternative of the combination of another two resources in terms of the generated return, and where there could be multiple targets to protect.
-These studies provide some insights into the question on how much should be spent on cybersecurity based on the principle that there should be an equilibrium in the trade-off between cyber investment and the residual cyber risk.
-That is, a decision maker can choose to either spend more on cybersecurity investment and less on the capital reserved for cyber losses, or the other way around.
+O}ther than these studies focusing on the consequences of cyber incidents, there are also several economics studies that try to draw connections between cyber losses and cybersecurity practices.
+For example, \citet{Gordon2002} expresses the probability of experiencing a security breach as a function of security investment and then uses this probability to calculate the expected loss.
+The optimal investment in cybersecurity is thus obtained when the marginal investment equals the marginal reduction in expected loss. \citet{kamiya_risk_2021} considers a firm's overall cyber-related cost to be a composite of the expected loss, the cost of compensating stakeholders for cyber risk, and the cost of maintaining a cyber risk management program.
+Each component depends on the probability of experiencing an attack, and the firm minimizes the overall cost by choosing the optimal attack probability and its corresponding risk management spending. \citet{Smeraldi2014} formulated investment in cybersecurity as {a knapsack} optimization proble{m w}here there is a target to protect, a fixed budget, and a set of cyber resources that each can be invested in and generates a return, \textit{i.e.}, some level of protection for the target.
+The goal is to maximize the overall return with a limited budge{t.
+T}hese studies provide some insights into the question of how much should be spent on cybersecurity based on the principle that there should be an equilibrium in the trade-off between cyber investment and the residual cyber ris{k.

-To generalize this problem a little more, we can see it as the trade-off between the immediate cost and the potential cost in the future.
-This type of problem is commonplace in the economics literature on topics other than cyber.